netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    or VM/application migration, dedicated hardware/software support might be needed for PEPs to understand the endpoint group identifier.
-In scenrio where the NAS works as the PEP which acquires the source and/or destination endpoint group ID from the AAA server, ACL policy enforcement based on the group identity towards non-encapsulation packet might affect the forwarding performance.
+In scenrio where the NAS works as the PEP which acquires the source and/or destination endpoint group ID from the AAA server, ACL policy enforcement based on the group identity without being encapsulated into packet header might affect the forwarding performance.
    Implementation needs to evaluate the operational tradeoff (flexibility brought to the network vs. the complexity of implementation) carefully.

 # Security Considerations